tommy-russoniello/whats-my-kd/README.md

 # What's my KD?

-Let's you see what your Kill:Death Ratio and other stats are for _Call of Duty: Modern Warfare (2019)_ so far today as well as how they have changed over time.
+Let's you see what your Kill:Death Ratio and other stats are for _Call of Duty_ so far today as well as how they have changed over time.

+Games supported:
+- _Black Ops Cold War_
+- _Modern Warfare_ (2019)

 Check it out: https://tommy-russoniello.github.io/whats-my-kd/